jhou2/docs.review.ninja/README.md

 > If you want to contribute to design or want to test locally follow these
 > steps.
 Otherwise just edit the markdown files and open a pull request.

-You need to install ruby >1.9.3 and nodejs and clone the repository.
+You need to install ruby >1.9.3 and clone the repository.
 Open a terminal and `cd` into the repository directory.

 Install all necessary ruby libraries: